asrajeh/deepspeech-arabic/README.md

 This is a preliminary experiment to build an end-to-end Arabic ASR using DeepSpeech engine (https://github.com/mozilla/DeepSpeech).

 I used Common Voice Corpus 7.0 for training (https://commonvoice.mozilla.org/en/datasets).
 In this version, Arabic voices are 1,052 and the total length is 137 hours.
+However, the model is trained on 30 hours and tested on 12 hours.

 Training on a workstation with 4 RTX GPUs took less than 20 mins.
 WER is very high but it can be improved with more data.
 I also have not used a scorer (language model) to improve the result.